-Array Alias Connected Array Identifier Notes Management IP Addresses Elapsed time since last update SVC232 0000020062A1D16C 9.115.246.232 7 minutes Yes
+Array Alias Array Identi Connected Notes fier Management IP Address ses Elapsed time since last update SVC232 0000020062A1D 16C 9.115.246.232 7 minutes Yes

-- 4. Complete the active Spectrum Connect failover to the standby instance, by restarting the guest operation system of the virtual machine that is hosting the active Spectrum Connect.
+4. Complete the active Spectrum Connect failover to the standby instance, by restarting the guest operation system of the virtual machine that is hosting the active Spectrum Connect.

 The failover process can take up to 8 minutes to complete.
-As a result, the standby instance becomes active, running the newly upgraded or installed Spectrum Connect. - 5.
-Repeat the upgrade/install and failover processes for the remaining Spectrum Connect instances.
+As a result, the standby instance becomes active, running the newly upgraded or installed Spectrum Connect.

+5. Repeat the upgrade/install and failover processes for the remaining Spectrum Connect instances.